 For Year 7, 8 and 9, we offer a coherent and engaging curriculum that builds on Key Stage 2, by both developing pupils’ knowledge and by promoting independent learning.
 Here, we introduce our break-out room feature, providing a forum for discussion and collaboration on a range of topics and activities.

-While pupils can continue with the subjects they studied in KS2, we also offer the chance to study some new areas – including Drama or Design Technology.
+While pupils can continue with the subjects they studied in KS2, we also offer the chance to study some new areas – including Drama and Design & Technology.
 Much like KS2, we teach our recommended core subjects for two hours a week, and any other subjects for an hour a week.

 By the end of Year 9, our pupils should have a good sense of where their strengths and passions lie, so should have a good idea of which subjects they’ll take onto their International GCSE-level studies.